shouqalhabs/Real-Time-Face-Recognition-with-OpenCV/README.md

 ## Requirements

+haarcascade_frontalface_default.xml file

-Make sure you have the following installed:
+ and Make sure you have the following installed:

 ```bash
 pip install opencv-contrib-python numpy